 Inset v-cleats indicate the shoe was made in 1973 or after.
 Florsheim Imperial 93602 from March 1980 (CA):

 If your shoes have this theater like logo, they were produced after 1992.
 Florsheim Imperial 97625 from May 1996 (EG):

 “Made in USA” started in 1993.
 This Florsheim Imperial is from January 1997 (AH):

 “Assembled in USA” started in 1997.
 Florsheim Imperial 97625 from December 1998 (LI):

 This logo and heel construction was introduced in 1997.
 Florsheim Imperial 97626 from August 1997 (HH):

-If you would like to help support this site and need any shoe care products, purchases made after clicking on the Amazon ads help defer some of the monthly hosting costs.
+Any shoe care products purchases made after clicking on the Amazon ads help defer some of the monthly hosting costs.